HAEdwin/homeassistant_entity_broadcaster/README.md

 # Entity Broadcaster

 A Home Assistant custom integration that broadcasts entity state changes over UDP to the local network, allowing external applications to receive real-time updates.
 Works together with my other custom integration for Home Assistant called Entity Receiver.
+Use case: I have my production instance of Home Assistant in the meter cupboard and it is connected to my smart energy meter with a P1/USB cable.
+I am developing an integration for Home Assistant on a development laptop but do not have the live data from the meter available there.
+This is where this set of custom integrations comes in handy but you may have a different use case.
+Enjoy!

 ## Features